 ( NOTE : The information provided to answer this question has been taken from various municipal building departments )

-Permit plans must be drawn to scale and contain sufficient information to enable the Chief Building Official and his staff to determine whether the proposed work conforms to all applicable by-laws and regulations.
-Site plans must be referenced to a current plan of survey, certified by a registered Ontario Land Surveyor.
-A copy of such survey must be submitted with the permit application for a major project.
-Site plans showing outlines and dimensions of the property, driveways and existing and proposed buildings, may be accepted.
-Where required by the Ontario Building Code, plans must be prepared, sealed and signed by an Architect, Professional Engineer, or BCIN qualified Designer.
-Permit applications will not be accepted when the submitted plans are inadequate or incomplete unless a waiver is signed.
+Permit plans must be drawn to scale and contain sufficient information to enable the Chief Building Official and his staff to determine whether the proposed work conforms to all applicable by-laws and building code regulations.
+Site plans showing outlines and dimensions of the property, driveways and existing and proposed buildings, may be required, and they must reference a current plan of survey, certified by a registered Ontario Land Surveyor.
+A copy of such survey must be submitted with the permit application for most projects.
+The Ontario Building Code requires that plans must be prepared, sealed and signed by an Architect, Professional Engineer, or BCIN qualified Designer.
+Permit applications will not be accepted when the submitted plans are inadequate or incomplete.

 For more information in relation to specific projects, the applicant should obtain a copy of “Basic Building Permit Requirements” and “Building Permit Plans Requirements” from the Development Services Department, Building Permit & Inspection Services Branch.